-Images are a vital part of any website.
+Optimize images are a vital part of on-page seo strategy.
 They make the website visually appealing and help you captivate the target audience at the same time.
-However, the truth is images can do more than just attracting your audience.
+However, the truth is optimize images can do more than just attracting your audience.
 If you utilize the right tactics, you can improve your search engine rankings through images as well.
 To do so, however, it is important to perform image SEO so that every image on your website is search engine friendly.

 Image SEO is a simple yet crucial process.
 Many website owners tend to skip this part and therefore, fail to achieve desired results.
 If you want your website to rank in the top rankings and drive organic traffic, you need to perform SEO image optimization, along with other SEO practices.

 In this blog post, we have decided to share deep insight into performing effective image SEO to drive more organic traffic.

 Here are the Image SEO Image Optimization Tips

 Google uses several image metrics, including image name, to figure out what an image is all about.
 For instance, the image name “black-dell-laptop” is better than “DSC001.jpg” (default name saved by the majority of smartphones).